 When you arrive, you will likely need to wait in line.
 Here is what we expect of people while waiting in line:

-Every depot works on the choice distribution model, meaning that you choose the foods that you receive from a variety of categories including:
+Every grocery distribution operates based on the choice model, meaning that you choose foods from a variety of categories including: